-It is vital that SESplan provides enough land to cater for any eventuality in future house building trends.
-SESplan provides a suitable level of housing to substantiated in the SESplan Proposed Plan.
+Plan.
 Secondly the scale of effective housing land set out in SESplan is substantially higher as it does not accord with PAN2/2010.
 Thirdly the Housing Land Audit process is overly optimistic about actual levels of completions on short term sites.
-(311) • The contributor agrees with the broad location of additional housing however the scale should be in line with the alternative option that being increased from that set out in the SDP.
-(334) accommodate future trends but while a level of delivery has been identified, based on the 2010 Housing Land Audits, this is only an estimate of what might happen.
+(311) The contributor agrees with the broad location of additional housing however the scale should be in line with the alternative option that being increased from that set out in the SDP.
+(334) level of delivery has been identified, based on the 2010 Housing Land Audits, this is only an estimate of what might happen.
 The policy provides the mechanism for the re phasing of housing land to take place should market recovery begin to take place at a faster rate than anticipated.
 The policy promotes flexibility in housing land delivery which is vital in an uncertain economic climate.
 As such it will make the SDP and LDP more responsive to the needs to the housing market should delivery rates increase.
 Housing Land Question 7 (General) The contributor states Scottish Planning Policy (SPP) requires the provision of a generous supply of housing land providing a range and choice of sites.
 SPP requires councils to have regard to effectiveness when allocating sites and sites deemed non-effective should be removed from the plan.
 (336) Comments noted.
 In the current economic climate there may be challenging circumstances around the delivery of some existing allocations.
 These sites have been through lengthy and comprehensive consultation exercises and remain key elements of the SDP development strategy.
 It is therefore appropriate to include these existing levels of supply in the Plan and not replace or augment existing housing provision with further large housing land requirements.
 The Housing Land Requirement within the LDP is set out in the SESplan Proposed Plan.
-The SESplan authorities have identified, through the SDP a generous It is recommended to take the preferred option from the Main Issues Report forward.
+The SESplan authorities have identified, through the SDP a generous supply of land that will meet the housing It is recommended to take the preferred option from the Main Issues Report forward.